Province of Pennsylvania: Counties

 Despite having the land grant from King Charles II, Penn embarked on an effort to purchase the lands from Native Americans.
-The Lenape Indian tribe held much of the land near present-day Philadelphia, and they expected payment in exchange for a quitclaim to vacate the territory.
+The Lenape tribe held much of the land near present-day Philadelphia, and they expected payment in exchange for a quitclaim to vacate the territory.
 Penn and his representatives (Proprietors) negotiated a series of treaties with the Lenape and other tribes that had an interest in the land in his royal grant.

 The initial treaties were conducted between 1682 and 1684, for tracts between New Jersey and the former Delaware Colony in present-day Delaware.
 The province was divided into three counties, plus the three Lower counties on Delaware Bay, including Bucks County, Philadelphia County, and Chester County.